 This isn’t the first time I’ve experienced this problem with dress shoes, and as in the past, it was no longer a problem after the second day.
-But it’s worth flagging that for the first few days, there will be pain.
+But it’s worth flagging that for the first few days, there’s a little discomfort.

 Fortunately, it’s pain worth going through.

-Can these shoes help you look sharp and stand out?
+Can the Durants help you look sharp and stand out?

 Overall, I honestly can’t say enough about the Beckett Simonon Durants.